NefariousNiru/Datasets-API/README.md

 # What's Included?
 - Job Titles: Explore a dataset containing a comprehensive list of job titles across different industries.
 Contains 55k+ entries.

 - Food Items: Explore a food list focussed mainly on Indian food, but also contains famous International Food.
+800+ entries.

 - Indian Colleges and Universities: A list of Indian Colleges and Universities.